mattmaynes2/aria/reports/proposal/proposal.md

 ## Background

-Any home maintenance task which can be automated can save the owner a substantial amount of time and effort.
+Any home maintenance task which can be automated can save the owner a substantial amount of time and money.
 Automated environmental control is not a novel concept; devices such as light timers and programmable thermostats have existed for many years.
 Most of these common devices, however, must be configured manually.
-The system propsed in this report is able to configure itself based on normal actions taken by the user.
+The system proposed in this report is able to configure itself based on normal actions taken by the user.
 By having the system learn the habits of the user dynamically, the configuration is essentially eliminated, leading to an ease of installation that does not currently exist.

-One scenario in which a simple home automation system could be a significant help is in the case of a homeowner with physical limitations that prevent them from independently maintaining their house.
+One scenario in which a home automation system could be a significant help is in the case of a homeowner with physical limitations that prevent them from independently maintaining their house.
 A system which controls the living environment without requiring substantial configuration can give these people more independence, or allow their caregivers to focus on other priorities.

 There is also a place for automated environment control in a commercial setting.
-An example of this is in education buildings, where there are hundreds, if not thousands, of people in many different rooms at all times of day.
+An example of this is in educational buildings, where there are thousands of people in many different rooms at all times of day.
 Maintaining a single building in this situation requires full time staff.
 For example, during a lecture at sunset, an instructor may have to adjust the blinds and contact the maintenance staff to adjust the temperature at the same time each day.
 The cost and